christopherhuggins/website/content/post/20201215_blockteachingbibliography.md

 Sewagegn, A. A., & Diale, B. M. (2019).
 Modular/Block teaching: practices and challenges at higher education institutions of Ethiopia, *Teaching in Higher Education*. <https://doi.org/0.1080/13562517.2019.1681391>

-You can download a BibTeX file of this bibliography here.